PedroLopes/openEMSstim/apps/python/README-python-apps.md

 4. more-detailed-python-examples: has some extra things you might want to explore
 5. tests: run ``python test_openems_module.py`` to check if your python module works

-## I dont want to build the code... where do I find the pre-build/apk/binary apps?
-No worries, the pre-build/binary apps are here too.
-Navigate into each app folder and you will find a file called "appname".apk, this is a android binary.
-You can simply copy it to your phone (even email it to yourself) and tap on it to install it (will invoke the android installer).
-Note you have to disable "install from trusted sources only" on your preferences (also know as "Developer Options" on the android preferences).

-## How to mod any python app to do what I want?
+## How to run the python apps

-1. Make sure you have python
+1. Make sure you have python installed
-2. Install any dependency by doing: pip -r requirements.txt
+2. Install our dependency by doing: pip -r requirements.txt
-3. Copy paste an app, give it a new name and start working
-4. To access the openEMSstim you can use the pyEMS module, which abstracts everything for you.
+3. Run an app by typing ``python nameofapp.py`` (do not forget to configure serial port)

+## More info about pong-in-python game

 ### License and Liability